fsantanna-no/ce0-old/README.md

 x.$True                 -- error: `x` is a `Node`
 ```

-An error occurs during execution if the discriminated subtype does not match
+An error occurs during execution if the discriminated subcase does not match
 the actual value.

 ### Predicate

-A predicate checks if the value of a [user type](TODO) is of its given subtype.
+A predicate checks if the value of a [user type](TODO) is of its given subcase.
-It suffixes the value with a dot `.`, a subtype identifier, and a question mark
+It suffixes the value with a dot `.`, a subcase identifier, and a question mark
 `?`:

 ```